Maytag Dryer Not Heating: Bravos and Centennial Platform Diagnostic Guide

 Bravos and Centennial electric dryers use the Whirlpool 3387747 heating element (same as most Whirlpool 29" dryers).
 The element is mounted on the back wall inside the drum housing — access from the back after removing the panel.

-Pull wires, test resistance: normal is 8-12 ohms.
+Pull wires, test resistance: normal is roughly 8-12 ohms.
 Open reading = failed element.
 Also check each terminal to the element housing for ground fault (should be infinite ohms).
-Any continuity to ground means the element sagged and is shorting to housing — this is what trips the thermal fuse on the secondary failure rather than the primary one.
+Any continuity to ground means the element sagged and is shorting to housing — that short can trip the thermal fuse on a secondary failure.

 Control Board — Bravos-Specific Notes